inlineblock/graft/README.md

 });
 ```

 * transclude: This is similar to the [transclude option in angular's directives](http://docs.angularjs.org/api/ng/directive/ngTransclude).
-If this is true and this Graft.View is an automatically created via directive, it will take the transcludedElements (this.options.transcludedElements) and try to find a gr-transclude attribute in a child element and append those elements to it.
+If this is true and this Graft.View is an automatically created via directive, it will take the transcludedElements (this.options.transcludedElements) and try to find a child element with the attribute transclude attribute and append those elements to it.
 If it cannot find a child with that attribute, it will append the items to itself.
 You can overrdie this behavior by overriding the _transcludeElements method in your view.
 * services: An array of strings that are "services" you have registered with Graft.Directives.registerService, that you want to accessible via this.